2020G11/_smartmirror_sdk_docs/source/user/graphics.rst

    :return: A sprite component
    :rtype: UIComponent

-.. py:function:: render(layout)
+.. py:function:: render(layout, width, height)

    Submit a layout to compositor for rendering.
-Calling multiple times will overwrite the previous invocation
+Calling multiple times will overwrite the previous invocation.

    :param Layout layout: A main layout to be rendered
+   :param int width:
+   :param int height:

 .. py:class:: UIComponent